 Key research facilities, infrastructures and equipment

-UGL is the lead academic partner for an ‘Innovation centre’ based in Glasgow that will focus on the development of personalised medicine through the use of next generation genomic sequencing and analyses.
-A major aim is to develop personalised approaches to treatment and also decrease attrition rates and potential withdrawal of medicines.
-The Molecular Pharmacology Group and CRG are underpinned by state of the art facilities including the Glasgow Polyomics Facility that provides a full array of genomic, transcriptomic, proteomic and metabolomic analyses.
+UGLA is the lead academic partner for an ‘Innovation centre’ in personalised medicine using next generation genomic sequencing and analysis to promote personalised medicine and decrease attrition potential withdrawal of medicines.
+The Molecular Pharmacology Group is underpinned by state of the art facilities including the Glasgow Polyomics Facility that provides a full array of genomic, transcriptomic, proteomic and metabolomic analyses.
 High-end imaging capabilities allow millisecond kinetic analysis of ligand binding and debinding from GPCRs.
-Physiological outcomes of GPCR activation and its relevance to cancer are integrated into the work via direct links with the Institute of Cancer Sciences at UGL including the use of a broad range of mouse models of disease.
-Collaborations with a wide range of companies within the pharmaceutical industry have previously resulted in a series of successful outcomes.
+Physiological outcomes of GPCR activation are integrated into the work via direct links with the Cardiovascular and Medical Sciences and Inflammation Research Institutes of the College of Medical, Veterinary and Life Sciences College of University of Glasgow.
+Collaborations with a wide range of companies within the pharmaceutical industry has resulted in a series of successful outcomes.
 The group has also trained many early career researchers who have subsequently moved to work for European SMEs.
-CRG is well equipped for the proposed study and also benefits from access to all the facilities mentioned above.
+This includes both Heptares and Vivia who are partners within INSIGHT.
+The chemokine research group has expertise in receptor cloning and biochemistry as well as in advanced and complex animal models of chemokine receptor function.
+CRG is well-equipped for the proposed study and also benefits from access to all the facilities mentioned above.

 Prof. Dr. Graeme Milligan - Professor of Molecular Pharmacology with 30 years experience in GPCR pharmacology and regulation.
 Currently member of the Scientific Advisory Board of three SMEs involved in the development of novel strategies to target GPCRs in a therapeutic context.
 More than 30 graduated PhDs Prof.